 A similar green reads as nearly neutral in this Laura Casey kitchen.
 Because there are no upper cabinets, everything above the counters is white plus there is black and white pattern on the floor by way of 1930s bistro-style hex tile.
 (I love this floor!)
 Black perimeter counters and white marble on the island play off the tile.
 A dash of dark wood is mixed into the island via chunky legs (definitely optional in my mind).
 Then, as a device to pull the eye up from the floor pattern, nothing could be more effective than red barrel shades on the pendant lights over the island.
-And yet, you’d never think Christmas.
+And yet — like the cabinet interiors in the powers kitchen, above — you’d never think Christmas.

 Copy and paste link to quick-share this post: http://bit.ly/UlomEb